England | Scotland | Wales | Northern Ireland | Ireland

 You should be aware that not all travel vaccinations are available free on the NHS.
 Our nurses will discuss any costs with you when agreeing your schedule.
 A leaflet giving details of our current charges is available from reception.

-Our nursing team , Di Finch, Liz Towlson , Louise Walters, and Bev Walter hold sessions every day.
+Our nursing team , Di Finch, Liz Towlson , Louise Walters, Laura Dudley and Cath Immins hold sessions every day.
 They are supported by Alison Hatton, our Healthcare Assistant

-Di is a fully qualified Nurse Practitioner.
-This means that as well as looking after her own patients on a day –to- day basis, she is available as an alternative to the GP’s for most urgent same day appointments.
+Di and Liz are fully qualified Nurse Practitioners.
+This means that as well as looking after their own patients on a day –to- day basis, they are available as an alternative to the GP’s for most urgent same day appointments.

 As well as general nursing and ongoing patient monitoring tasks, the nurses are available to give health advice, undertake health checks, take cervical smear tests and to arrange routine and travel injections.